Appsilon/mbaza/README.md

     1. No existing functionality is broken.
     2. Installed app works well on all systems.
     3. The app can handle our sample data.
-5. The code adheres to the [Airbnb style guide](https://github.com/airbnb/javascript).
+5. The code adheres to the [Airbnb style guide](https://github.com/airbnb/javascript).+

+Lorem ipsum